 - Although several memory orders can be employed for operations on atomic types, these orders support four basic models:

 - sequentially consistent,

 - acquire release,

-- onsume release, and
+- 💿 consume release, and

 - relaxed.

 - These models differ in the guarantees that they make regarding:

-- whether all writes to atomic objects become visible to all threads simultaneously; and
+- whether all writes to all atomic objects become visible to all threads

+simultaneously (i.e., total order for all writes to all atomic objects); and

 - whether operations on atomic objects in different threads can establish a synchronization relationship (namely, a synchronizes-with or dependency-ordered-before [discussed later] relationship).

 - The models listed from strongest (i.e., makes the most guarantees) to weakest (i.e., makes the least guarantees) are:

 - sequentially consistent,

 - acquire release,

 - consume release, and

 - relaxed.

-Memory Orders (Continued 2)
+Memory Models (Continued 1)